Using the H5P Interactive Video Tool

 When you select the Interactive Video content type, the main Interactive Video Editor area will appear.
 Creating the interactive video object is done entirely in this screen, in your browser.

 2. A pop-up box will appear.
 Click Upload Video File to add a video from your own computer, or paste a link to a video source on the web.
-Here, we have pasted a link to a Youtube video.

 3. Click Insert to add your video to the H5P object.